oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/db/README.md

 |`db_utils/Tuple.hpp`                   | A templated tuple that behaves better on the FPGA than the std::tuple
 |`db_utils/Unroller.hpp`                | A templated-based loop unroller that unrolls loops in the front end

-### Additional Documentation

-- [Explore SYCL* Through Intel® FPGA Code Samples](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of FPGAs and SYCL.
-- [FPGA Optimization Guide for Intel® oneAPI Toolkits](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) helps you understand how to target FPGAs using SYCL and Intel® oneAPI Toolkits.
-- [Intel® oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) helps you understand target-independent, SYCL-compliant programming using Intel® oneAPI Toolkits.

-## Set Environment Variables

-When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
-Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
-This practice ensures that your compiler, libraries, and tools are ready for development.

 ## Build the `DB` Reference Design

-> **Note**: If you have not already done so, set up your CLI
+> **Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
-> environment by sourcing  the `setvars` script in the root of your oneAPI installation.
+> Set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation every time you open a new terminal window.
+> This practice ensures that your compiler, libraries, and tools are ready for development.
 >
 > Linux*:
 > - For system wide installations: `. /opt/intel/oneapi/setvars.sh`